raspberrypilearning/camera-bullseye/en/step_1.md

 ![window with Ok gighlighted for legacy camera support](images/ok.png)

-Use the cursor keys to select '<Finish>'/
+Use the cursor keys to select '<Finish>'

 ![finish highlighted](images/finish.png)